BioSchemas/bioschemas-beacons-mockup/README.md

 ## Process
 This image summarises the process of this Proof Of Concept
 ![Image of Beacon - Registry Project](http://gdurl.com/MJFd)

+## Test Code
+Follow the process to repeat the proof of concept in your computer.
+1. Download beacon’s pages with schema, folder: beacons_pages_schema.
+2. Host this folder in your localhost httpdocs directory of XAMPP
+3. Download Python 3 virtual environment folder: python_code
+4. Create in python_code directory a folder called `beacon_registry` -> `mkdir beacon_registry`.
+5. Open terminal or Console make a virtual environment called `beacon_registry` with the following command `pyvenv beacon_registry`
+6. Go to python_code folder an execute `beacon_registry/bin/activate`
+7. Execute spider read_beacons.py
+8. Open registry_results.html

 ### Support or Contact